When AI Safety Becomes a Supply Chain

 How Safety Gets Translated

-New rules are written.
+New safety rules are written.
+These rules demand new technical solutions.

-Outsourcing is handed to “approved vendors.”
+Solutions require outsourced vendor services, and outsourcing is handed to “approved vendors.”

 The resulting stack is familiar to anyone who has lived inside regulated systems: